 The Aico smoke and heat detectors I install throughout Cardiff help protect families and their homes by providing sufficient warning of fire.
 They are extremely reliable and not prone to false alarms like some models.

-All houses in Cardiff and the Vale of Glamorgan built after 1992 had mains-powered smoke alarms installed by electricians as part of the house build although many people are not aware they have a replacement date.
-Most manufacturers recommend replacing them every 10 years and put stickers on the side with a “replace-by date”.
-Do you know how old your smoke alarm is or when it was installed?
+All homes built after 1992 had mains-powered smoke alarms in Cardiff.
+Installed by local electricians as part of the house build.
+Manufacturers typically recommend replacing them every 10 years and put a “replace-by-date” on the side.
+Do you know when your smoke or heat detector needs to be replaced?